sayakpaul/tt-scale-flux/README.md

 # tt-scale-flux

-Simple re-implementation of inference-time scaling Flux.1-Dev as introduced in [Inference-Time Scaling for Diffusion Models beyond Scaling Denoising Steps](https://arxiv.org/abs/2501.09732) by Ma et al. We implement the random search strategy to scale the compute budget.
+Simple re-implementation of inference-time scaling Flux.1-Dev as introduced in [Inference-Time Scaling for Diffusion Models beyond Scaling Denoising Steps](https://arxiv.org/abs/2501.09732) by Ma et al. We implement the random search strategy to scale the inference compute budget.

 <div align="center">
 <img src="">